 This is the key element of any photo!
 The light should be coming from the side, so there is not too much shadow (ideally none).

 TIP: If you don’t have a professional camera, don’t worry.
-Just like many others, simply use your smartphone and take advantage of its lighting tool by tapping the darkest spot of your screen to get lighter shot when needed.
+Just like many others, simply use your smartphone and take advantage of its lighting tool by tapping the darkest spot of your screen to get lighter shots when needed.

 TIP: As mentioned above, consistency is crucial for your branding and using too many different filters can become distracting.
 Thus, if you do use filters, make sure to stay consistent with them.